What is a Victim Impact Statement?

 It is important for the Court to know the impact this crime has had on its victims.
 Victim impact statements describe the emotional, physical, and financial impact you and others have suffered as a direct result of the crime.
 Victim impact statements can be either written or oral statements.

 Written impact statements are submitted to the United States Attorney’s Office and then forwarded to the U.S. Probation Office to be included as part of the Presentence Investigation Report.
 This report is then submitted to the judge prior to sentencing.
 Your written statement allows the judge time to re-read and ruminate on your words prior to making a sentencing decision.
-Since some victims are uncomfortable with completing a formal written statement for review, you can also consider writing a personal letter.
-It is important to know written Victim Impact Statements are usually seen by the defendant and the defense attorney however, they are filed under seal so they aren't part of the public record and any personal information such as your name is redacted.
+Written victim impact statements can be in a variety of different formats, depending on what feels most comfortable for the victim.
+Common formats used by victims include, but are not limited to: formal statements, personal narratives, or written letter to the judge.
+A standard form to fill out might also be available if that is the victim’s preference.
+It is important to know that written victim impact statements are usually seen by the defendant and the defense attorney.
+However, any personal identifying information such as the victim’s name is redacted.

 An oral statement at the sentencing allows the judge to hear your voice and its inflections and to put a face to the crime committed.
 If you would like to speak at the sentencing, it is important to contact the U.S. Attorney’s Office Victim Witness Coordinator as soon as possible.
 The Victim Witness Coordinator will help you prepare to provide an oral statement.